Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 * Fixed `hash_to_field` argument `ikm_tau` misnamed as `tau`
   in section "Using elliptic curve addition for key blinding".
-* Updated to match draft -02 of [I-D.lundberg-cose-2p-algs].
+* Updated to match draft -02 of [I-D.lundberg-cose-split-algs].
   * COSE algorithm identifier definitions for ARKG instances moved from section "COSE key type: ARKG public seed" to new section "COSE algorithms".
   * Added COSE algorithm identifier definitions for signature algorithms with key derived using ARKG.